 You are counsel arguing on appeal In the Matter of the Child of H.B.G., Parent.
 This is an appeal from an order in a child-protection case in McGee state court.
 McGee's Department of Human Services received a report alleging H.G.'s child was in need of protective services due to neglect.
 A DHS child-protection worker requested to enter H.G.'s home to investigate but H.G. would not consent to the entry.
 DHS subsequently filed a petition in state court seeking a court order compelling H.G. to allow child protection workers to enter and search her home.
-DHS also sought an order prohibiting H.G. from broadcasting a live stream from inside her home.
+DHS also sought an order prohibiting H.G. from broadcasting a live stream from inside her home to social media websites during the time child-protection workers were at and inside the home.
 The district court granted the petition, including the prohibition on live streaming.
-McGee's intermediate appellate court, the McGee Court of Appeals, affirmed the order compelling H.G. to allow workers to enter and search her home but reversed the order prohibiting H.G. from broadcasting a live streaming.
-McGee's intermediate appellate court, the McGee Court of Appeals, affirmed the order compelling H.G. to allow workers to enter and search her home but reversed the order prohibiting H.G. from broadcasting a live streaming.
-McGee's intermediate appellate court, the Search her home but reversed the order prohibiting H.G. from broadcasting a live streaming.
 McGee's intermediate appellate court, the McGee Court of Appeals, affirmed the order compelling H.G. to allow workers to enter and search her home but reversed the order prohibiting H.G. from broadcasting a live stream.
 The McGee state Supreme Court granted review of the Court of Appeals' decision.